pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Charts.md

 In the java constructor of chart, you can set all options and datasets definitions needed for your project.

-Programmatically, you could implement a chart as following (be sure to have into ypur classpath the `charba-[version.release].jar` file):
+Programmatically, you could implement a chart as following:

 ```java
    ...